daattali/beautiful-jekyll/_drafts/understanding-kubernetes-cluster-api-provider-vsphere-capv.md

 * First we need to generate a YAML manifest to describe the workload cluster to deploy.
 This step does not deploy anything, we are using clusterctl to create a YAML file.

 Adjust the fields as necessary.
-In this example I am deploying a cluster named _capv-management_ with 1 control plane node and 1 worker node, in Kubernetes version 1.21.1 since it is the version of the OVA I deployed.
+In this example I am deploying a cluster named _capv-management_ with 1 control plane node and 1 worker node, in Kubernetes version 1.21.1 since it is the version of the OVA I deployed and I redirect the output to _cluster.yaml_.

     clusterctl generate cluster capv-management \
         --infrastructure vsphere \